jfbloom22/custom-gpt-api-oauth/README.md

 ## Deploy as a conventional Nodejs server
 add a build script to package.json (`"build": "tsc"`).
 Then you can use the dist folder as the root folder for your server.

-## Known issues
-* `vercel dev` will not work as expected.
-You will need to run `pnpm dev`.
-For some reason it tries to call app.listen() a second time despite the fact that it does not do this in production.
-* when deploying to vercel, there are type build errors related to Prisma.
-They are ignorable.

 ## Next Steps for Turning this into a real API
 * Add more endpoints